Psychosis. Symptoms and Treatment

 • Epilepsy: Olfactory hallucinations can also occur in some types of seizures, particularly temporal lobe seizures, which can affect the brain’s olfactory centers.

-• Other medical conditions: Olfactory hallucinations can also occur in other medical conditions such as brain tumours, head injury, and certain metabolic disorders.
+• Other medical conditions: olfactory hallucinations can also occur in other medical conditions such as brain tumours, head injuries, and certain metabolic disorders.

 • Certain medications, drug use, or exposure to certain chemicals can also be a trigger.
 As with other types of hallucinations, it is important to determine the underlying cause of olfactory hallucinations in order to provide appropriate treatment.